Skip to main content

 Employee Linkedin Higher Engagement

-• Humanizes your brand.
-Employee posts help your company feel more approachable.
+• Humanizes your brand: Employees make your company feel more relatable.

 A few key disclaimers